Travels with V

 V AND ME AS FASHIONISTAS

-When it comes to dining we sadly hadn’t had time to prepare properly, so food was not always what we had hoped for.
+When it comes to dining we sadly haven’t had time to prepare properly, so food is not always what we had hoped for.
 But one evening, walking by one of the canals dug out in the city centre, we stumbled across Il Principe dei Navigli, A very nice and friendly trattoria with excellent food and wine.
 Note that in a city like Milan you absolutely need to reserve a table in good time, especially with popular restaurants.

 On our second and last day in Milan we walk up to an area called Brera, north of Duomo.
 Brera is a quiet and bohemian part of the city, a nice break from the hectic shopping malls.
 We walk along Via Brera and pass a small botanical garden where everything is still in winter’s sleep, only some persimon fruit shine like stop lights.
 Further north we pass the art gallery Pinacoteca di Brera.
 And beyond that a couple of very nice trattorias with outdoor seating.
 We chose the Jamaica for a light lunch and feel satisfied with what Milan has showed us so far.
 It’s just a fragment of the possibilities in this megacity of course.
 But next time!